haagahelia/devops-course/docs/automating/cipipeline.md

           node-version: '20'

 ```
 Now, we are ready to perform linting, build, and testing.
 First, we will use the `npm ci` command to install dependencies in a clean environment.
-After the dependencies are installed, we will build the Node.js application and then execute the tests.
+After the dependencies are installed, we will run the tests and then build the Node.js application..
 ```yaml
 # Node.js CI pipeline
 name: Node.js CI